-Ms. Klein, age 45, is Principal of Klein Energy, LLC, a regulatory and government affairs consulting company.
-She also serves as Of Counsel to the law firm Tuggey Rosenthal Pauerstein Sandoloski & Agather LLP.
+Ms. Klein, age 46, is Principal of Klein Energy, LLC, a regulatory and government affairs consulting company.
 Over the last twenty years she has worked in Washington, DC and in Texas in the energy, telecommunications and national security arenas.
 Ms. Klein's professional experience also includes service with KPMG Consulting (now Bearing Point).
 She headed the development of the company's Office of Government Affairs and Industry Relations in Washington, DC.
 She also served as a Senior Fellow with Georgetown University's McDonough School of Business.
-Since January 2008, she has served as chair of the board of the Lower Colorado River Authority, a public power utility owning generation, transmission, and water services across the central Texas area.
+Since January 2008, she has served as chair and vice chair of the board of the Lower Colorado River Authority, a public power utility owning generation, transmission, and water services across the central Texas area.
 In addition, she is chair of Power Across Texas, a non-profit that focuses on advancing information about clean, affordable and reliable energy in the state.
 Ms. Klein earned a Juris Doctor from St. Mary's University School of Law in San Antonio, Texas.
 She also holds a Master of Arts in National Security Studies from Georgetown University and a Bachelor of Arts in Human Biology from Stanford University.
 She is a member of the State Bar of Texas.

-Legal and Regulatory Experience Ms. Klein has a unique blend of legal and regulatory experience.
+Legal and Regulatory Experience

+Ms. Klein has a unique blend of legal and regulatory experience.
 She has served as a commissioner with the Texas Public Utilities Commission and subsequently as its chair.
 Her areas of legal expertise include energy and telecommunications.

-Leadership Experience Ms. Klein brings extensive management, human resource, organizational development, and national security experience to the Board.
-Government Experience She has experience in the military and national public policy arenas.
+Ms. Klein brings extensive management, human resource, organizational development, and national security experience to the

+Government Experience

+She has experience in the military and national public policy arenas.
 She also has lobbying experience at both the state and federal level.

+Board Experience

-Board Experience She serves as Chair of the Board of Directors of an energy and water services public utility.
+She serves as Vice Chair of the Board of Directors of an energy and water services public utility.